 Born on June 28, 1945, Vickie was the youngest of eight children to Sostenes Chavez and Catalina Sanchez—immigrants who worked tirelessly in farm labor to give their children a better life.
 Raised in the Catholic faith and later baptized in the Baptist church, Vickie carried a steadfast love for God that guided her through every chapter of her life.

 Known to many in earlier years as Vickie Ortegon, she was a woman of deep compassion, sharp wit, and no-nonsense humor.
-She found joy in the simple pleasures: bingo nights, dancing to any good beat and showing up for others with consistency, warmth and heart.
-A proud Broncos fan to the end, Vickie rarely missed a game and her admiration for John Elway was the stuff of family legend.
-If the Broncos were playing, she was cheering, loudly, loyal to the bone and with snacks in reach.
+She found joy in the simple pleasures—bingo nights, dancing to any good beat, and showing up for others with consistency, warmth, and heart.
+A proud Broncos fan to the end, Vickie rarely missed a game—and her admiration for John Elway was the stuff of family legend.
+If the Broncos were playing, she was cheering—loudly, loyally, and with snacks in reach.

 She is survived by her loving daughter Jackie and son-in-law Ben; her three cherished granddaughters Alex (27), Eli (17), and Sophia (10); and her treasured great-granddaughter Amelia (5)—a little light she never got to meet, but whose place in Vickie’s heart was certain.